-The second Monday of the month.
-6:00PM at the Waldo Village Hall 810 Second Street Waldo, WI 53093
+The Waldo Village Board Meeting.
+Held the second Monday of the month at 6:00PM located at the Village Hall, 810 Second Street Waldo WI.

 Health Information

 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
 More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's safe drinking water hotline (800-426-4791).